HadarSufiev/DBHadar5875/README.md

 📜 **[View `create_tables.sql`](Phase1/scripts/NurserySchoolCreateTable.sql)**

-- **Insert Data Script** - The SQL script for insert datat to the database tables is available in the repository:
+- **Insert Data Script** - The SQL script for insert data to the database tables is available in the repository:

 📜 **[View `insert_tables.sql`](Phase1/scripts/NurserySchoolInserts.sql)**